pineapplemachine/describe-js/readme.md

 # @pineapplemachine/describe

-This is a small, simple, zero-dependency library for getting a brief string description of an arbitrary JavaScript value.
+This is a small, simple, permissively-licensed and zero-dependency library for getting a brief string description of an arbitrary JavaScript value.

-The built-in description logic guarantees that strings will not be longer than about 60 characters and will not contain newlines or control characters.
-This makes the package particularly suitable for generating human-readble descriptions of untrusted data that is safe to output to a log.
+The default built-in description logic guarantees that strings will not be longer than 60 characters and will not contain newlines or control characters.
+This makes the package particularly suitable for generating human-readable descriptions of untrusted data that is safe to output to a log.

 ## Installation